-The Welding Technology curriculum provides students with a sound understanding of the science, technology and applications necessary for successful employment in the welding and metal industry.
+The Welding Technology curriculum provides students with a sound understanding of the science, technology, and applications necessary for successful employment in the welding and metal industry.

-Students are encouraged to begin the admissions process early to provide ample time to complete required pre-admission courses.
+Students are encouraged to begin the admissions process early to provide ample time to complete the required pre-admission courses.

 Instruction includes consumable and non-consumable electrode welding and cutting processes.
 Courses in math, blueprint reading, metallurgy, welding inspection, and destructive and non-destructive testing provides students with industry-standard skills developed through classroom training and practical application.

 Graduates of the Welding Technology curriculum may be employed as entry-level technicians in welding and metalworking industries.
 Career opportunities also exist in construction, manufacturing, fabrication, sales, quality control, supervision and welding-related self-employment.
 Additional positions available to graduates include:

 - Distributor Owner